-The Physical Therapy EMR software offers features that are quite different from common EMR/EHR software.
+The Physical Therapy EHR software offers features that are quite different from common EMR/EHR software.
 The functionality of this software is very different from software that is related to primary care and correlated specialties.
 However, some of the features are the same.

 The physiotherapists require some features that are usually different from other primary care specialties.
 For example, robust documentation management solutions are a must for physicians working in physical therapy.